Working Groups

 Working Group Objectives and Priorities: The working group is dedicated to:

 Our focus extends to the development of frameworks and methodologies that promote the accessible distribution of transportation resources and services.
 Members prioritize research that not only identifies and quantifies existing inequalities in transportation (including the consequences of such inequalities on individual and community-level outcomes) but also proposes innovative solutions to ensure access for all.
-The group aims to contribute to the creation of transportation systems that are not only efficient and sustainable but also fundamentally fair and just, ensuring that the benefits of advancements in transportation are shared.
+The group aims to contribute to the creation of transportation systems that are not only efficient and sustainable but also fundamentally accessible and just, ensuring that the benefits of advancements in transportation are shared.

 Working Group Chairs: Alexandra Murphy ([email protected])